Daisy Bates (activist): Later life

 Bates then moved to Washington, D.C., and worked for the Democratic National Committee.
 She also served in the administration of U.S. President Lyndon Baines Johnson working on anti-poverty programs.
 In 1965, she had a stroke and returned to Little Rock.

 In 1968, she moved to the rural black community of Mitchellville in Desha County, eastern Arkansas.
 She concentrated on improving the lives of her neighbors by establishing a self-help program which was responsible for new sewer systems, paved streets, a water system, and community center.

 Bates revived the Arkansas State Press in 1984 after L. C. Bates, her husband, died in 1980.
 In the same year, Bates also earned the Honorary Doctor of Laws degree, which was awarded by the University of Arkansas in Fayetteville.

 In 1986, the University of Arkansas Press republished The Long Shadow of Little Rock, which became the first reprinted edition ever to earn an American Book Award.
 The former First lady Eleanor Roosevelt wrote the introduction for Bates's autobiography.
 The following year she sold the newspaper, but continued to act as a consultant.
 Little Rock paid perhaps the ultimate tribute, not only to Bates but to the new era she helped initiate, by opening Daisy Bates Elementary School and by making the third Monday in February George Washington's Birthday and Daisy Gatson Bates Day an official state holiday.

 Bates died following a series of strokes, in Little Rock on November 4, 1999, at age 84.

 Filmmaker Sharon La Cruise produced and directed a documentary film about Bates.
 Daisy Bates: First Lady of Little Rock premiered on February 2, 2012, as part of the Independent Lens series on PBS.

-In May 2014, Rutgers University awarded John Lewis Adams a Ph.D. in history for his dissertation, Time For a Showdown, a biography chronicling the rise of Bates and her husband and their influence on Black activism in the 1950s.

 In May 2024, a statue depicting Bates was placed inside the U.S. Capitol's National Statuary Hall Collection as one of two statues in the hall to represent Arkansas.